New Year’s Savings Resolutions

 2. Address two resolutions at once, by buying fresh produce!
 You know you can make meals at home for far less than you’ll spend in a restaurant.
 But did you know that fresh, healthy fruits and vegetables can actually cost less than junk food?

-3. Schedule an automatic transfer from checking to savings.
+3. Schedule automatic transfers from checking to savings using online banking.
 When money is automatically taken out of your checking account on a regular basis, you’ll get used to living on less.
 The key is to resolve not to dig into your savings account for discretionary spending!
 Instead, keep it for necessities and/or emergencies.

 Not sure where to start, or think you can’t do it?
 Reach out to Horizon Bank at 888-873-2640, and we’ll help you evaluate all your options to start saving today!